inspec/inspec-aws/docs/resources/aws_iam_managed_policies.md

 # aws\_iam\_managed\_policies

-Use the `aws_iam_managed_policies` InSpec audit resource to test properties of a collection of AWS IAM policies.
+Use the `aws_iam_managed_policies` InSpec audit resource to test properties of a collection of AWS IAM Managed Policies.

 ## Syntax